matomo-org/developer-documentation/docs/migrate-matomo-4-to-5.md

 ### Deprecations

-* The javascript event `piwikPageChange`, which is triggered when a reporting page is loaded, has been renamed to `matomoPageChange`.
+* The JavaScript event `piwikPageChange`, which is triggered when a reporting page is loaded, has been renamed to `matomoPageChange`.
 Ensure to update your plugin if you rely on it.
 * The `Common::fixLbrace()` function has been removed.
 It was only necessary for AngularJS and no longer needs to be used.

 ## Summary